-Many people travel to the foreign lands, but not all make it back home.
-Some choose to overstay, painting it black to Malaysia’s name.
+Many people travel to foreign lands, but not all make it back home.
+Some choose to overstay, painting Malaysia’s name black.

-The largest numbers of visa overstayers in Australia are Malaysians, and if that’s not enough to tarnish the country’s name, an estimated 5,000 Malaysians are staying illegally in South Korea after falling victims to the seduction of K-pop and dreamy idols on the screen.
+The largest number of visa overstayers in Australia are Malaysians, and if that’s not enough to tarnish the country’s name, an estimated 5,000 Malaysians are staying illegally in South Korea after falling victim to the seduction of K-pop and dreamy idols on the screen.

 New Zealand, Britain, and other Europe countries are examples of places where Malaysians reside, work, and roam freely without being afraid of the authorities.

-The money they earn working in the farm and plantations as well as waiting tables at side street cafes and restaurants are high enough that they are willing to risk deportation if caught.
+The money they earn working in the farms and plantations as well as waiting tables at side street cafes and restaurants are high enough that they are willing to risk deportation if caught.

 One might wonder though, is it so easy to breach the border of these countries, or are Malaysians just too clever to be able to dodge arrests?